STS-1: Pad fatalities

 Security procedures delayed ambulances from arriving on the scene by several minutes.
-Bjornstad died at the scene; Cole died on April 1 without ever regaining consciousness, and Mullon suffered permanent brain damage and died on April 11, 1995, from complications of his injuries.Sam Kean The Disappearing Spoon (2010), p.
-188"Space shuttle worker dies in fall at launch pad" MSNBC.com – 3rd paragraph from bottom of article., March 14, 2011 These were the first launchpad deaths at Cape Canaveral since the Apollo 1 fire, which killed three astronauts during preparations for the manned moon landing missions.
+Bjornstad died at the scene; Cole died on April 1 without ever regaining consciousness, and Mullon suffered permanent brain damage and died on April 11, 1995, from complications of his injuries.
+These were the first launchpad deaths at Cape Canaveral since the Apollo 1 fire, which killed three astronauts during preparations for the crewed Moon landing missions.

 The incident did not delay the launch of STS-1 less than a month later, but pilot Robert Crippen gave an on-orbit tribute to Bjornstad and Cole.
-A three-month inquiry determined a combination of a recent change in safety procedures and a miscommunication during the operations were the cause of the accident.
+A three-month inquiry determined that a combination of a recent change in safety procedures and a miscommunication during the operations were the cause of the accident.
 A report called LC-39A Mishap Investigation Board Final Report was released with the findings.
 The names of John Bjornstad, Forrest Cole and Nicholas Mullon are engraved on a monument at the US Space Walk of Fame in Florida.